formosa-crypto/libjade/README.md

 #### Properties guaranteed by the jasmin compiler
 * The jasmin compiler is proven (in Coq) to preserve semantics of a program through compilation.
-* The jasmin compiler is proven (in Coq) to maintain secret-independence of control flow and secret-independence of locations of memory access through compilation.
+* The jasmin compiler is proven (in Coq) to maintain secret-independence of control flow and secret-independence of locations of memory access through compilation[^bglp20].
 <!-- TODO: uncomment once safety checking is covered by CI
 * The safety checker of the jasmin compiler statically ensures memory safety (as long as the caller respects the function's contract).